Advanced Jenkinsfile Techniques for CICD

 What is a Jenkinsfile?

-Before diving into advanced Jenkinsfile techniques, let’s briefly discuss what a Jenkinsfile is.
-A Jenkinsfile is a file written in an either declarative or scripted syntax that defines the steps of a single Jenkins job or pipeline.
-It’s typically stored in a version control system alongside the application code being built, so changes to the pipeline can be tracked along with changes to the code.
+A Jenkinsfile is a text file written in either a Declarative or Scripted Pipeline syntax that defines the steps of a CI/CD pipeline.
+It’s typically stored in a version control system alongside the application code.
+This practice, known as “Pipeline as Code,” allows changes to the pipeline to be versioned, reviewed, and tracked along with changes to the application itself.

-A Jenkinsfile consists of a series of stages, each containing one or more steps.
-Each step represents a task in the build process, such as compiling code or running tests.
-By defining the build process in a Jenkinsfile, teams can automate their entire build pipeline and ensure that every build follows the same process.
+A Declarative Jenkinsfile consists of a series of stages, each containing one or more steps.
+Each step represents a task, such as compiling code, running tests, or deploying an application.
+By defining the entire process in a Jenkinsfile, teams can ensure their pipeline is automated, consistent, and reproducible.

 Advanced Jenkinsfile